Jpaku93/Gamestop-review-data/README.md

 * Text generation
 * Conclusion Summary

-### game products will be observed by the favourite game according to positive review sentiment.
+###### game products will be observed by the favourite game according to positive review sentiment.
-### find topics that stand out among positive or negative reviews from selected products using (LDA) Latent derelict.
+###### find topics that stand out among positive or negative reviews from selected products using (LDA) Latent derelict.
-### Markov chain is performed to conclude with somewhat meaningful sentences and may prove helpful for building content among the overall product summarisation
+###### Markov chain is performed to conclude with somewhat meaningful sentences and may prove helpful for building content among the overall product summarisation

-## prerequisites ==
+## prerequisites:
 * text blob
 * NLTK
 * pickle